willgrigg/majestic-lime-89e69/src/pages/products/earrings2.md

 id: '2'
 title: Pre-Order Koray Earrings
 description: >-
   Pre-Order for Koray Earrings.
-Items "Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beautifully.
+Items may take up to three weeks to process, for inventory and crafting.
+"Koray" Turkish meaning ember moon, these earrings are handburned with the phases of the moon and put together to dangle beautifully.
 Made with poplar wood and  iron earring hooks.
 price: '25'
 order: 0